hampusadamsson/adventofcode/README.md

 ```

-See main.go for how it's used.
+See main.go for how it's used